Scientific background

 I am a Professor of Physics at Brandeis University, where I am a member of the Quantum and Gravitational Theory Group and the Astrophysics and Geophysics group.

 My research is in theoretical physics construed broadly, with an eye to connections between disparate areas of physics.
-My training and the bulk of my work has been in string theory, quantum field theory, and applications of these to cosmology.
-In recent years I have also been working on problems in physical oceanography, geophysical fluid dynamics, and the physics of climate.
+My training and the bulk of my past work was in string theory, quantum field theory, and applications of these to cosmology.

 History